marmelab/ng-admin/UPGRADE-0.5.md

 * `_sort    => _sortField`
 * `_sortDir => _sortDir` (unchanged)

-In addition, filters and quickfilters are not directly appended as query parameters, but as the value of the `_filters` and `_quickFilters` parameters.
+In addition, filters and quickfilters are not directly appended as query parameters, but as the value of the `_filters` parameter.

 That means that all params added by ng-admin are now prefixed by an underscore, and in camelCase.